umputun/remark42/site/src/docs/contributing/development/frontend/index.md

 Frontend Docker Compose config (`compose-dev-frontend.yml`) by default skips running backend related tests and sets `NODE_ENV=development` for frontend build.

-**Important**: Before submitting your changes as a Pull Request, re-run the backend using the `make rundev` command and test your changes against <http://127.0.0.1:8080/web/>, frontend, built statically (unlike frontend on port 9000, which runs dynamically).
+**Important**: Before submitting your changes as a Pull Request, run the backend using the `docker-compose -f compose-dev-frontend.yml build --build-arg SKIP_FRONTEND_BUILD=""; docker-compose -f compose-private.yml up` command and test your changes against <http://127.0.0.1:8080/web/>, frontend, built statically (unlike frontend on port 9000, which runs dynamically).
 That is how Remark42 authors will test your changes once you submit them.

 #### Static build